mauricemach/zappa/docs/crashcourse.md

 As you can see, the value of `this` is modified in the handler function too, giving you quick access to everything you need to handle the request.
 The low level API lives at `@request`, `@response` and `@next`, but you also have handy shortcuts such as `@render`, `@redirect`, `@query`, `@params`, etc.

-Of course, you can use an alternative reference here too:
+Of course, you can receive the context as a param here too:

 {% highlight coffeescript %}
 @get '/:name': (foo) ->